Henry Jones (philosopher): Biography

-Jones was born in Llangernyw, now in Conwy County Borough, the son of a shoemaker.
+Jones was born in Llangernyw, Denbighshire, now in Conwy County Borough, the son of a shoemaker.
 After working as an apprentice to his father, he studied at Bangor Normal College and became a teacher at Brynamman.
 Having decided to enter the Presbyterian ministry, he went to the University of Glasgow on a scholarship.
 After graduating, he obtained a fellowship, and went on to study at Oxford and in Germany.
 In 1882 he married Annie Walker, a Scotswoman, and later returned to live in Scotland.

 Jones was appointed a lecturer at the University College, Aberystwyth, in 1882, before becoming a professor at the University College of North Wales, Bangor in 1884.
 In 1894, he became Professor of Moral Philosophy at the University of Glasgow, where he remained until 1922.

 A Liberal and a friend of David Lloyd George, he was instrumental in the passing of the Welsh Intermediate Education Act 1889, and worked for the establishment of the University of Wales and the introduction of a penny rate for education.

 He was knighted in 1912 and was appointed Member of the Order of the Companions of Honour in 1922, shortly before his death.

 The Sir Henry Jones Memorial Prize (for moral philosophy), founded in 1934, is awarded annually in October.